jdefrance7/SeniorDesignProject/Arduino/libraries/LED/README.md

 # LED

-Provides a simple interface with connected LEDs for hardware debugging.
+A simple LED class for hardware debugging.

 ## Functions